Token

 Product Overview

 The FT token is designed to align users, contributors, and the protocol around a simple idea: convert real activity into lasting value.
-FT achieves this through conservative capital stewardship, clear redemption rights for primary participants, and a token‑first model that routes yield and fees back into the token.
+FT achieves this through conservative capital stewardship, clear redemption rights for primary participants, and a token‑first model that returns yield and fees to the token.

 This page explains what FT is, how it's issued, how the Perpetual PUT Option works (for primary allocations), and how value flows to FT across the ecosystem.
 For details of the on‑chain raise, see Public Capital Allocation (PCA).
 For quantitative models, see the Technical Appendix for the PCA.
 For platform‑wide risks, see Risks, Security & Audits.